Accenture/VulFi/README.md

 ![basic](./img/basic_use.gif)

 In the right-click context menu within the VulFi view, you can also remove the item from the results or remove all items.
 Please note that any comments or status updates will be lost after performing this operation.
+As of version 2.1, VulFi also supports operations performed on multiple selected items at once.
+This allows multiple items to be marked with certain status, deleted or same comment added to multiple rows.
+Sometimes it happens that the operation does not refreshe correctly.
+When this occurs, refresh the UI (`Ctrl+U`) couple times until you see the changes reflected.

 ### Investigation